-To a large extent, this improvisation has meant not only the continued feasibility of agricultural endeavors in the Valley, but an explosion in the diversity of what the Valley has to offer.
-The Valley now boasts a special viticulture appellation – The West Elk - and nine wineries; the products of which have won several national awards.
-There is even an organic brandy and hard cider producer which creates its products using organic apple bi-products of the Valley’s own organic cider press.
+In addition, much of what is grown in the valley is now “organic,” which has increased the diversity of what the Valley has to offer.
+The Valley includes a special viticulture appellation – The West Elk - and at least nine wineries; the products of which have won several national awards.
+There is an organic brandy producer and hard cider producer creating its products using organic apple bi-products.

-The many organic food producers have come together to form their own trade organization, The Valley Organic Growers Association (www.vogaco.org), which helps guide local growers toward organic certification, acts as a clearinghouse for the sharing of information, and offers numerous educational opportunities to its members.
+Some of the organic food producers have formed the Valley Organic Growers Association, to help guide local growers toward organic certification, act as a clearinghouse for the sharing of information, and offers numerous educational opportunities to its members and the community.

-Besides fresh grown fruit and produce, there are a number of small companies making products from the bounty of the Valley… There are two companies that make applesauce and related products.
-There are several mustard and condiment makers with interesting and delicious products made of Valley-grown produce.
-There are companies specializing in jams and jellies, soaps, and others in natural salves and tinctures.
+In addition to fresh fruit and produce, there are a number of small companies making products from the bounty of the Valley including: applesauce, mustard and condiment makers as well as specialty jams, jellies, soaps, and other natural salves and tinctures.
 The diversity is really astounding for such a small geographical area.

 Remember while you are exploring the Valley to employ all of your senses in the adventure – including taste!